Cyrus Hashemi: Illegal arms transfers

-From November 1980 to January 1981 wiretaps were placed in the New York offices of the First Gulf Bank and Trust Company, of which Hashemi was the head.
-The bank had handled clandestine money transfers for the Iranian government, with Admiral Ahmad Madani, then the Defense Minister, ordering $30–$35m transferred to an account there in late 1979.
+The Federal Bureau of Investigation later investigated illegal arms-related activities involving the Hashemi brothers.
+From November 1980 to January 1981, wiretaps were placed in the New York offices of the First Gulf Bank and Trust Company, of which Hashemi was the head.
+The bank had handled clandestine money transfers for the Iranian government, with Ahmad Madani, then the defense minister, ordering $30–$35m transferred to an account there in late 1979.